 Construction of any of the project alternatives would cause temporary disruptions of passenger and freight rail service.
 During project construction, there would be temporary periods of service disruption when connecting existing tracks to new tracks.
 Where feasible, the contractor would schedule any necessary track closures during nights and weekends to minimize disruption to passenger rail service, but nighttime closures would affect freight service.
 Service disruptions, when they occur, would last several hours to several days.
 The Authority, Caltrain, other passenger railroads, and the freight railroads would work together to build the project in a manner consistent with the agreements negotiated by the Authority's contractor during the final design process, allowing each entity to conduct its relevant activities in a manner that would avoid and minimize impacts on passenger and freight rail operations.
-Implementation of Mitigation Measure

-TR-MM#3 will minimize potential delays of passenger and freight rail service caused by localized closures to hours or days, reducing the project's contribution to this impact.
+However, even with the implementation of this measure, there would be temporary disruptions in passenger rail and freight service.
+Implementation of Mitigation Measure TR-MM#3 would minimize potential delays of passenger and freight rail service caused by localized closures to hours or days, reducing the project's contribution to this impact.